-The UWE Bristol Global Water Security Project is a chance for you to use your academic skills to make a difference – and experience life in a different country.
+The UWE Bristol Global Water Security Programme is a chance for you to use your academic skills to make a difference – and experience life in a different country.
 Taking part could also improve both your employability and your chances of undertaking postgraduate studies once you've graduated.

 Successful applicants will receive support prior to, during and after their placement/internship experience, as well as financial assistance with costs from UWE Bristol through various initiatives, depending on the opportunity.

 What can I do?